yacitus/SSAuction/frontend/README.md

 ## Known Bugs
 - hidden high bid doesn't work
-- previous hidden high bid isn't clear when new team makes high bid
+- previous hidden high bid isn't cleared when new team makes high bid with +1 button
 - have to refresh (more than once) to display buttons in Auction page Bids table if sign out and sign back in on that page
 - bid buttons have a dark outline (still focused?) after the modal is closed